rbec/Postcodes/README.md

 | AA   | 11     | 1AA  |
 | AA   | 1A     | 1AA  |

 Where `A` represents an upper case letter A-Z and `1` represents a digit 0-9.
-A single space is placed between the sector and unit.
-This type represents a postcode according to this definition.
+A single space is placed between the sector and unit for a total of between 6 and 8 characters.

-### Benefits
-* [Type safe](https://en.wikipedia.org/wiki/Type_safety) representation of only those strings that are valid postcodes
-* Stack allocated 4 byte struct instead of 26 - 30 bytes for a heap allocated string + 4 bytes for a pointer to it
-*
-### Observations
+### Description
 * 1st character of the Area is a letter (26 possibilities)
 * 2nd character of the Area is a letter or missing (26 + 1 = 27 possibilities)
 * 1st character of the Sector is a digit (10 possibilities)